THE DHARMA FLOWER SUTRA SEEN THROUGH

 will be at their service.

-Blades and sticks will not harm them
+Blades and sticks will not harm them,

 and poisons will have no effect.

-Those people who would insult and abuse them
+Those people who would insult

 will have their mouths stopped up.